 Gift Aid is an income tax relief designed to benefit charities and Community Amateur Sports Clubs (CASCs).
 If you're a UK taxpayer, Gift Aid increases the value of your charity donations by 25%, because the charity can reclaim the basic rate of tax on your gift – at no extra cost to you.
-You can Gift Aid your donations by speaking to Hugh McAteer on 024 76386718.
+You can Gift Aid your donations by speaking to the Parish Office on 024 76382139.

 For more information about Gift Aid click on the link.